-As a legal aid lawyer working in California in the 1960s and early 70s, Stephen Bingham was involved in many of the progressive causes of his day, including civil rights, the farm workers’ movement, and prisoners’ rights.
-On August 21st, 1971, he was the last person to visit imprisoned Black Panther leader George Jackson before an alleged prison break out attempt that left six people dead.
-Bingham was suspected of having passed a gun to Jackson and was indicted for murder.
-He disappeared, and for 13 years his family didn’t know if he was dead or alive.
-In 1984, he suddenly returned to stand trial, and was eventually acquitted.
-But many unanswered questions remained.
+As a young lawyer working in the San Francisco Bay Area of the 1960s and early 70s, Stephen Bingham is involved in many of the progressive causes of the day, including civil rights, the farm workers’ movement, the anti-war movement, and prisoners’ rights.
+On August 21st, 1971, he is the last person to visit imprisoned Black Panther leader George Jackson before what government officials allege is a prison break out attempt that leaves six dead, including three prison guards and Jackson himself.
+Bingham is accused of passing a gun to Jackson and is indicted for murder.
+Fearing for his life Bingham assumes a false identity and leaves the country.
+He spends the next 13 years as a fugitive, living mostly in Paris where he remains actively politically and meets his future wife.
+In 1984, he turns himself in to authorities, claiming his innocence.
+After a high-profile trial, he is acquitted in 1986 and returns to his work as a legal aid lawyer serving poor people.

-But this is not only a story about the past.
-The conflicts and contradictions in American society that defined the movements of the 1960s have not faded; in fact, the issues of racism, mass incarceration, government surveillance and war are more urgent than ever.
-The question of individual engagement for the cause of social justice is an enduring one, as are the risks and contradictions that such engagement necessarily entails.
-Stephen Bingham’s story brings these questions to the forefront again, allowing us to reflect on the nature of political commitment and action in the light of the present day.
-It is also a personal story, told from my perspective as Stephen Bingham’s niece, a close family member trying to unravel the mystery of her uncle’s role in 1971, his disappearance, and years of exile.
+However, this is not only a film about the past.
+The conflicts and contradictions in American society that defined the movements of the 1960s have not faded; in fact, the issues of racism, mass incarceration, and state surveillance are more urgent than ever.
+The question of individual engagement for the cause of social justice is an enduring one, as are the risks and contradictions that such engagement sometimes entails.
+Stephen Bingham’s story brings these questions to the forefront, allowing us to reflect on the nature of political commitment and action.

 Catherine Masud is an award-winning filmmaker with over 25 years of experience in producing, directing, writing and editing, working in both documentary and fictional genres.
 An American citizen by birth, Catherine spent much of her adult life in Bangladesh, working together with her late husband and filmmaking partner Tareque Masud.
 She produced, co-wrote, and edited the acclaimed feature THE CLAY BIRD, which won the International Critics' Prize at Cannes.
 She co-directed and edited the groundbreaking documentary features SONG OF FREEDOM and WORDS OF FREEDOM.